A career as an interpreter is one of the most sought-after careers involving Japanese.

 This may sound like a dream come true for some, but remember that this isn’t only about J-pop or animation news.
 Besides knowing about politics, history, and technology, you should also be familiar with other fields.

-Most times, you need to be aware of the cultural context.
-For example, the customs of Japan are rich and complex.
-An interpreter may need help to comprehend it.
-Thus, this can lead to misinterpretations.
+You need to be aware of the cultural context most of the time.
+For example, Japan’s customs are rich and complex, and an interpreter may need help comprehending them.
+This can lead to misinterpretations.

 Offering a high-quality interpretation service demands understanding a specific trade, market, and field.
 Thus, skilled interpreters are always in high demand and well compensated.